rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

 ## Begin with a sample

-> It is so much easier to begin with a production-worthy sample rather than hacking your way through and embarassing yourself.
+> It is so much easier to begin with a production-worthy sample rather than hacking your way through (and embarassing yourself).

-0. Use an internet browser to this repository:
+0. Use an internet browser to see this repository:

    <a target="_blank" href="https://github.com/wilsonmar/LoadRunner">
    http://github.com/wilsonmar/LoadRunner</a>

-   Either click <strong>Download ZIP</strong> then unzip it or fork the repo and clone it to your desktop if you would like changes.
+   Either click <strong>Download ZIP</strong> then unzip or fork the repo and clone it to your desktop if you would like changes.

    NOTE: This repo is actively improved over time,